klm-lab/store/README.md

 #### Extract actions or data

-You can also extract your actions in the same way, but at root level.
+You can also extract your actions in the same way.
 Extract the actions yourself or asking the store to do that, has no impact on performance.

 > Note : <br/>
 > Every action is chainable.
 You can use it like this action().action().actions() and so on.
-> OR just call action().
+> Or just call action().
 It is totally up to you <br/>

 * Extract one action